Are You Diabetic?

 - Maintain healthy cholesterol levels and blood pressure

 - Keep to a healthy diet and exercise regimen

 To prevent and manage diabetic retinopathy, a multi-disciplinary approach involving your eye doctor and other medical professionals is needed.
 Your eye doctor will conduct a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its seriousness, and explore prevention and treatment options.

-Contact Luxe Vision and Optical to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.
+Contact Luxe Vision and Optical to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Powell, Lewis Center, Delaware, and Columbus, Ohio and surrounding communities.